I am only going to talk about one commonly proposed solution to the excessive

 Add the intended goal of this code into your analysis.
 Since you just want each

-for the student, ask the student with student.getSubtitleType()
+for the student, ask the student with student.getSubtitleType().
+Doing so

 some external function and gets rid of any operation except fetching a value